liamca1/liam-chat-2/README.md

-This is a chat app for mobile devices I built with React Native.
-The app provides users with a chat interface and options to share photos and their location.
+This app was built for mobile devices using React native.
+It provides users with a basic chat interface and includes features to share location and photos.

-Features:

-    A page where users can enter their name and choose a background color for the chat screen before joining the chat.
-    A page displaying the conversation, as well as an input field and submit button.
-    The chat provides users with two additional communication features: sending images and location data.
-    Data gets stored online and offline.

 Tech Stack